Clara Schumann: Concerts

 Schumann still performed actively in the 1870s and 1880s.
 She performed extensively and regularly throughout Germany during these decades, and had engagements in Austria, Hungary, Belgium, Holland, and Switzerland.
 When in Basel, Switzerland, she often stayed with the Von der Mühll family.
 She continued her annual winter-spring concert tours of England, giving 16 of them between 1865 and 1888, often with violinist Joachim.
+In the meantime, beginning in the spring of 1863, Clara Schumann, accompanied by her seven children, began spending the holiday months in Lichtenthal, a town near Baden-Baden.
+This summer residence became a family meeting place after her intense work schedule, since her children were living apart in different cities across Europe.
+It was also a setting for constant music-making, owing to visits from prominent figures and friends such as Brahms and Joachim.

 She took a break from concert performances, beginning in January 1874, cancelling her usual England tour due to an arm injury.
 In July, she consulted a doctor, who having massaged the arm, advised her to practice for only one hour a day.
 She rested for the remainder of the year before returning to the concert stage in March 1875.
 She had not fully recovered, and experienced more neuralgia in her arm again in May, reporting that she "could not write on account of my arm".
 By October 1875, she had recovered enough to begin another tour in Germany.

 In addition to solo piano recitals, chamber music, and accompanying singers, she continued to perform frequently with orchestras.
 In 1877, she performed Beethoven's Fifth Piano Concerto in Berlin, with Woldemar Bargiel conducting, her half-brother by her mother's second marriage, and had tremendous success.
 In 1883, she performed Beethoven's Choral Fantasy with the newly-formed Berlin Philharmonic, and was enthusiastically celebrated, although she was playing with an injured hand in great pain, having fallen on a staircase the previous day.
 Later that year she played Beethoven's Fourth Piano Concerto (with her own cadenzas) with Joachim conducting the same orchestra, again to great acclaim.

 In 1885, Schumann once again joined Joachim conducting Mozart's Piano Concerto in D minor, again playing her own cadenzas.
 The following day, she played her husband's Piano Concerto with Bargiel conducting.
 "I think I played fresher than ever", she wrote to Brahms, "What I liked very much about the concert was that I was able to give Woldemar the direction of it, who had longed for such an opportunity for years."

 She played her last public concert in Frankfurt on 12 March 1891.
 The last work she played was Brahms's Variations on a Theme by Haydn, in a version for two pianos, with James Kwast.